How to lose belly fat: 5 ways to lose weight and reveal your abs in 2020

 Is there one "best" way to lose belly fat?

-There's no hard-and-fast rule for slim-down success: the best way for you to lose belly fat is the one that works around your lifestyle.
+There's no hard-and-fast rule for slim-down success: the best way to lose belly fat is the way that works around your lifestyle.
 If you follow an unsustainable plan, you won't last: it's as simple as that.
-In this article we lay out ten principles that are applicable to everyone, whether you're a fitness novice looking to shed several stone, or you simply require motivation to keep going.
+In this article we lay out five principles that are applicable to everyone, whether you're a total beginner starting your weight-loss journey or a seasoned pro who fell off the wagon over Christmas.

 These guiding lights will keep you on the straight and narrow, whether you've got time to hit the gym every day or a shift worker looking to manage your schedule.
 Don’t try to take on more than you can reasonably fit into one day.
 With that in mind, here are ten strategies to get you losing weight quickly.